Pod Security Policies(PSP)

 Fix existing Nginx Deployment to work with read-only filesystem

-doesn’t seem to work with readOnlyRootFilesystem
+The Deployment web4.0 in Namespace moon doesn’t seem to work with readOnlyRootFilesystem .

 Add an emptyDir volume to fix this.